shuds13/vector-random123/README.md

 Likewise with conversion to doubles - 0.274 v 0.264(knl)

-Given the lower clockrate KNLs cycles per byte (cpB) is signficantly better than Haswell, taking advantage of better vector performance.
+A popular performance metric for RNGs is cycles per byte (cpB).
+KNL has a signficantly better cpB than Haswell,  taking advantage of better vector performance, while this metric is not affected by KNLs lower clockrate.
 The graph below shows a comparison of cpB for single thread runs on each of the platforms.
 This includes the KNL intrinsics version which achieves a cpB of 0.48.

 ![image](https://cloud.githubusercontent.com/assets/16457059/24082740/6860d78e-0cc2-11e7-9d2c-c48ce1441949.png)